Barn Owl Nest Box

 Made to BOCN Barn Owl Conservation Network specification

-Constructed from exterior grade bonded plywood which has been treated with two coats of water based preservative, stainless steel screws, brass inspection door bolts and hinges this owl box is designed to last about 15 years with minimal maintenance.
+Constructed from exterior grade bonded plywood which has been treated with two coats of water based preservative, stainless steel screws, brass inspection door bolts and hinges this owl box is designed to last with minimal maintenance.

 Whilst being strong and durable, this handmade barn owl box is specifically designed so that it can be installed about 12 feet from the ground onto the face of a tree trunk, wall or existing pole by one or two persons, without the need of any haul ropes or other lifting equipment.
 The large inspection door is specially designed to aid cleaning and also permits the safe and secure monitoring of breeding barn owls by licensed conservationists.
 Once in position the floor of the owl nest box should be lined with about 2" (5cm) of small wood chippings or similar.